Chamic languages

 The Chamic languages, also known as Aceh–Chamic and Acehnese–Chamic, are a group of ten languages spoken in Aceh (Sumatra, Indonesia) and in parts of Cambodia, Thailand, Vietnam and Hainan, China.
 The Chamic languages are a subgroup of Malayo-Polynesian languages in the Austronesian family.
 The ancestor of this subfamily, proto-Chamic, is associated with the Sa Huỳnh culture, its speakers arriving in what is now Vietnam from Formosa.

-The most widely spoken Chamic languages are Acehnese with 3.5 million speakers, Cham with about 280,000, and Jarai with about 230,000, in both Cambodia and Vietnam.
-Tsat is the most northern and least spoken, with only 3000 speakers.
+The most widely spoken Chamic languages are Acehnese with about 3.5 million speakers, Cham with about 280,000, and Jarai with about 230,000.
+Tsat is the most northern and least spoken, with only 3000 speakers by the Utsuls in Hainan.

 History

 Cham has the oldest literary history of any Austronesian language.
 The Dong Yen Chau inscription, written in Old Cham, dates from the late 4th century AD.

 Extensive borrowing resulting from long-term contact has caused Chamic and the Bahnaric languages, a branch of the Austroasiatic family, to have many vocabulary items in common.